Tour de France 2026 sprinters guide: who can win green?

 2. Jasper Philipsen

-Jasper Philipsen is the most obvious threat to Milan because he knows how to win Tour sprints and how to handle the pressure of the biggest race in the world.
+Jasper Philipsen is the best pure sprint package in the confirmed Tour de France 2026 field and the most obvious threat to Pedersen’s green jersey hopes.
 He is not just fast.
 He is experienced, aggressive in positioning and backed by one of the best sprint structures in the peloton.

 Philipsen’s green jersey case is built on reliability.
 He can win bunch sprints, but he can also keep scoring when he does not win.
 That is important in a points competition where second, third and fourth places can keep a rider in contention across three weeks.